hasura/ndc-spec/specification/src/specification/explain.md

 # Explain

+There are two endpoints related to explain:

+- The `/explain` endpoint, which accepts a [query](./queries/README.md) request.
-The explain endpoint accepts an explain request, which is either a [query](./queries/README.md) request or a [mutation](./mutation/README.md) request, returns a representation of the _execution plan_ without actually executing the query or mutation.
+- The `/explain/mutation` endpoint, which accepts a [mutation](./mutation/README.md) request.

+Both endpoints return a representation of the _execution plan_ without actually executing the query or mutation.

 ## Request